 - Quick release

 This stick is also insanely light weight.
-It almost feels surreal as to how light it is.
-The balance is nearly perfect, and your shots are going to be super consistent with this one.
+It is almost surreal as to how light it is.
+The balance is nearly perfect, and the result is super consistent shots.
 And just like the CCM stick above, it’s an elite level of hockey stick.

-Really the difference between getting the Bauer Flylite and the CCM Ribcor Trigger 4 Pro is your preference towards CCM or Bauer.
+Really the difference between getting the Bauer Flylite and the CCM Jetspeed FT4 Pro is your preference towards CCM or Bauer.
 These two sticks at the top of the list are incredible hockey sticks that will definitely blow you out of the water with their quality and performance.
 Yes, you might have to pay the price of a premier stick, but again, everything at the top comes with a price.